 Third step: Pick up the pace every mile by 5 to 10 seconds until you’re running the final mile 20 seconds faster than your half marathon pace.

-Fourth step: Finish the workout by a slow five-minute jog and some light stretching.
+Fourth step: Finish the workout with a slow five-minute jog and some light stretching.

 The second treadmill workout is a hill interval routine.

-Performing indoor hill intervals can help you get more out of your treadmill workout by simulating outside hill running, vital for increasing endurance and building killer lower-body strength.
+Performing indoor hill intervals can help you get more out of your treadmill workout by simulating outside hill running.
+This is vital for increasing endurance and building killer lower-body strength.

-Second step: Raise the incline to three or five percent and run for 90-second at 15 seconds slower than your 10K pace—a pace that feels moderately challenging.
+Second step: Raise the incline to three or five percent, and run for 90-seconds at a pace that’s 15 seconds slower than your 10K pace.
+The pace should feel mildly challenging.